NiallHughes96/SaltCommunicationsProgressBar/README.md

-# NyanProgressBar
+# SaltCommunicationsProgressBar

-A pretty nyan cat progress bar for IntelliJ IDEA and other JetBrains IDEs.
+A progress bar which uses Salt Communications logo for IntelliJ IDEA and other JetBrains IDEs.

 [Page on plugin repository site](https://plugins.jetbrains.com/plugin/8575-nyan-progress-bar)